The Night of the Witches: Plot

-In a 1910 prologue, an unnamed missionary (played by Barbara King) is kidnapped by native Bokor (sorcerers) to be sacrificed under a full moon.
-The Bokor tie her between two posts, whip her, then carry her to a stone altar where they decapitate her.
+In a 1910 prologue, an unnamed missionary (Barbara King) is kidnapped by native bokor (sorcerers) to be sacrificed under a full moon.
+The bokor tie her between two posts, whip her, then carry her to a stone altar where they decapitate her.
 The ceremony is interrupted, however, by soldiers who shoot all the participants.
-Unnoticed in the melee, a Shedim (demon) takes possession of the woman.
+Unnoticed in the melee, a shedim (demon) takes possession of the woman.

-Years later, Professor Jonathan Grant (played by Jack Taylor) commands a safari investigating the disappearance of elephants in West Africa.
-Amongst the explorers are a "great white hunter," Rod Carter (played by Simón Andreu), two blonde women (Elisabeth, played by Maria Kosti, and Carol, played by Loli Tovar), and a mulatto woman, Tunika (played by Kali Hansa).
+Years later, Professor Jonathan Grant (Jack Taylor) commands a safari investigating the disappearance of elephants in West Africa.
+Amongst the explorers are a "great white hunter," Rod Carter (Simón Andreu), two blonde women (Elisabeth, Maria Kosti, and Carol, Loli Tovar), and a mulatto woman, Tunika (Kali Hansa).
 Elizabeth's father financed the expedition.
 They stumble across the clearing where the natives had performed their Vodoun rituals before being wiped out in colonial times.
 Carol decides to take some photographs of the altar for a magazine article.
 They decide to camp nearby.

 That night, Carol returns to the clearing to take some more atmospheric photographs.
 The former missionary, now dressed in leopard skins and with feline-like canine teeth/fangs, emerges from the surrounding jungle and subdues her.
 The long-dead Bokor, resurrected from their burial mounds, recreate the ceremony from the prologue.
 Carol is whipped and decapitated.